gokirstengo/cs100-final-project/README.md

 ## Abstract Factory Pattern Class Diagram
 We are using the Abstract Factory pattern to represent items in the game.
 There are two kinds of items: Healing and Damage.
 Healing items will restore the Protagonist's health.
-Damage items will temporarily increase the attack of the Protagonist.
+Damage items will increase the attack of the Protagonist for a single battle.

 ![Screen Shot 2021-05-07 at 8 47 44 PM](https://user-images.githubusercontent.com/36804838/117525179-dbe22f00-af75-11eb-9f84-96909d178dcc.png)